 Encouraged by a psychologist, Tracey started a Blog, Escaping the Rabbit Hole: my life with depression, to better help her friends understand her depression.
 Over time, Tracey began to heal and found that out of the darkness and despair, there is hope, there is life after depression.

 Since the release of her book, Escaping the Rabbit Hole: my journey through depression, Tracey has become a staunch advocate for Mental Illness and Mental Health Awareness and Bullying and completed the course, Bringing Mental Health to Schools.
-She has met with teenagers ages 11 to 15years to talk about bullying and mental illness and has appeared on numerous podcasts, live radio shows and ABC KOMO News 4, KSHV 45, and NBC News 6 television shows.
-In June, Tracey was featured in a series of articles by HelloCare magazine in Australia.
+She has met with children, teenagers and young adults to talk about bullying and mental illness and was one of the ‘Break Out’ presenters at the TEACH 2019 Conference in Jacksonville, Florida.
+Her website www.traceymaxfield.com was recently awarded the silver medal for Best Author Website 2019 at the eLit Awards.
+Tracey has appeared on podcasts in the USA, Canada, New Zealand and UK, live radio shows and ABC, NBC and FOX News.

 Born in Wales, U.K. Tracey moved to Canada in 1987.
-She currently lives in the Okanagan Valley in beautiful British Columbia.
+She currently spends her time between the Okanagan Valley in British Columbia, Canada and Wichita, Kansas.
 Escaping the Rabbit Hole: my journey through depression is her first book and has received international rave reviews.
-It is available at Barnes & Noble, www.BOL.com, www.BookDepository.com, and on Amazon in soft cover, kindle and audio book.
+Is is available at Barnes & Noble, www.BOL.com, www.BookDepositorycom, and on Amazon in soft cover, kindle and audio book.